 Sometime in the later 1980's I met an old friend whose "service" had been looking after the audiovisual materials in Divine Light Mission in Brisbane, Australia and he gave me some material that had been overlooked and not destroyed.
 Unfortunately my ex-wife destroyed most of this before I could digitise it.
 However on an old audio tape I found this recorded interview with a young Rawat and like most people who grew up in the '60's I immediately recognised Rawat's condition.

-Click here to listen to Rawat's stoned interview
+Click here to download mp3 of Rawat's stoned interview

 References: